by Eric Harrison.

 However, for those times when thoughts become overwhelming, your:

 - first option is to refocus on your object.

 - The second is to name the distraction.

-- The third, is to also name the accompanying emotion.
+- The third, is to name the accompanying emotion.

-- The fourth, is to use imagery to objectify that thought.
+- The fourth, is to use imagery to objectify the thought.